AntoniKania/NAI/04-decision-tree-and-svm-classification/README.md

     python index.py
     ```
     [Non-default kernel](####User-selectable-kernel-for-svn)
-Aplication will run all functionality described in [features](Features) for each dataset in order.
+Application will run all functionality described in [features](Features) for each dataset in order.

 ## Features

 #### 3 datasets
 ##### Job satisfaction survey
-Survery made by ourselfs - 31 people answered question on ther job satisfaction, age, education level.
-Csv file with result prepared to make easy implementacion in code [data](resources/job-satisfaction-survey.csv)
+Survey made by ourselves - 31 people answered question on their job satisfaction, age, education level.
+Csv file with result prepared to make easy implementation in code [data](resources/job-satisfaction-survey.csv)

 EducationLevel legend:
 1 Elementary school graduate